pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 I should note that this idea of reversability is very present in all agile methodologies.
 Deliver in small increments, allowing us to change course once we receive feedback on a small, delivered piece of product or functionality.

+It's not always possible, but it's one tool to put in your decision making toolbelt!